sentientmachine/erics_vim_syntax_and_color_highlighting/README.md

-Add the following line to the bottom of your
+Add the following line to the bottom of your:

-a.  /home/el/.profile (create it if it doesn't exist) -OR-
+a.  /home/el/.profile (create it if it doesn't exist)

+ OR

 b.  /home/el/.bashrc (should already exist)

     TERM=xterm-256color